 Learn how to set up and use the automated sales tax feature in QuickBooks Online.

 QuickBooks can automatically do the sales tax calculations for you on your invoices and receipts for easy and accurate filings.
 Then, it lets you know when your tax payment is due, so you can file on time and avoid extra fees.
-When it’s time to file your return, you can do it right in QuickBooks.
 Here's how to set it all up and get started.

 We’re rolling out automated sales tax for all QuickBooks users.
 If you still use manual sales tax, we'll also help you switch to the new sales tax system.